Methane & Other Gases🔗

 Potential Co-Benefits of Decreasing Methane & Other Gases🔗

-- Less nitrogen-rich fertilizer runoff can reduce water pollution, decrease eutrophication, and increase the health of ocean ecosystems.
+• Less nitrogen-rich fertilizer runoff and good manure management can reduce water pollution, decrease eutrophication, and increase the health of aquatic ecosystems.

 Equity Considerations🔗